FrancisCrickInstitute/sucralose-immune-dn19196/README.md

 v132 of the silva database.

-The processed data were then analysed in R 4.0.3 (ref 2) with the phyloseq package (ref 3).
+The processed data were then analysed in R 4.0.3 (ref 2) with the phyloseq package (ref 3), aggregating the count data to the genus level.
 DESeq2 (v1.30, ref 4) was used to estimate the log-fold changes and p-values between experimental groups whilst accounting for an observed batch effect that crossed the experimental groups.

 ### References